Etymology of Tibet: In Tibetan

+One local explanation for the origin of Bod is that it is derived from the bod pa, a warning call used by herdsmen in pre-agricultural Tibet.
+According to Tibetan historian Chapel Tseten Phuntsog, the herdsmen formed close bonds with each other because they lived sparsely in a remote area that was prone to natural disasters and attacks by bandits and wild animals.
+When a herdsman became aware of incoming danger, he would yell "geye" or "waye" – the bod pa – from atop a hill to warn others.
+Bod consequently became the name of the region over time.

+In regard to external uses of the endonym Bod, the French Sinologist and Tibetologist Rolf Stein explains in his 1922 work Tibetan Civilization:

 The name Tibetans give their country, Bod (now pronounced Pö in the Central dialect, as we have seen), was closely rendered and preserved by their Indian neighbours to the south, as Bhoṭa, Bhauṭa or Bauṭa.
 It has even been suggested that this name is to be found in Ptolemy and the Periplus Maris Erythraei, a first-century Greek narrative, where the river Bautisos and a people called the Bautai are mentioned in connexion with a region of Central Asia.
 But we have no knowledge of the existence of Tibetans at that time.